Credit Cards Travel Credit Cards

 • The Wall Street Journal

 As a big fan of streaming shows and movies, this credit is hugely valuable to me.
-I use it to help cover my monthly Hulu and Disney+ subscriptions, which saves me nearly $240 a year.
+I use it to help cover my monthly Hulu and Disney+ subscriptions, which saves me over $200 each year.

 Access to the American Express Global Lounge Collection

-The Amex Platinum grants you access to the American Express Global Lounge Collection, which includes over 1,400 airport lounges across 140 countries and counting.
-This includes the luxurious Centurion Lounges, Delta Sky Clubs (when flying Delta), Priority Pass lounges, and more.
+For eligible Card Members, the American Express Platinum Card® grants you access to the American Express Global Lounge Collection, which includes airport lounges across 140 countries and counting.
+This includes the luxurious Centurion Lounges, eligible Delta Sky Clubs (when flying Delta), Priority Pass lounges, and more.
 Enrollment may be required.
+According to American Express, this benefit offers up to $850 in value.

 I can't stress enough how much this improves the airport experience, especially during long layovers or delays.
 The Centurion Lounges, in particular, are a real treat, with curated menus, premium cocktails, and even spa services in some locations.
 I once spent a three-hour delay at the Hong Kong Centurion Lounge and it felt more like a mini-vacation than an inconvenience.